Rajiv Joseph: Early life

 Rajiv Joseph was born and raised in Cleveland, Ohio.
 His mother is of French and German ancestry and his father is Malayali, from the South Indian state of Kerala.
-He attended Cleveland Heights High School and graduated from Miami University in Oxford, Ohio in 1996 with a B.A. in Creative Writing.
+Raised as a Catholic, he attended Cleveland Heights High School and graduated from Miami University in Oxford, Ohio in 1996 with a B.A. in Creative Writing.
 While at Miami he was a member of the university's Men's Glee Club and its male a cappella group, the Cheezies.

 Following graduation Joseph joined the Peace Corps, serving three formative years in the West African Republic of Senegal, including two years in Koular and the third in Kaolack.
 Joseph has stated about his time there: "Being in Senegal, more than anything else in my life, made me into a writer."
 His time in Senegal helped him develop the discipline of daily writing and inspired his "fascination with the power of language"; as he has stated: "It felt a little like being a child again, because your language skills are on the level of a 4-year-old, so the adults kind of ignore you, but the children cluster around you telling you what everything is called".

 Joseph earned a Master of Fine Arts in Dramatic Writing from New York University's Tisch School of the Arts in 2004.
 He has taught Essay Writing at New York University and wrote for Seasons 3 and 4 of the Showtime series Nurse Jackie.